- Careers (CEIAG)

 We use a number of indicators and methods to do this:

-The analysis of information, including entry profiles, SATs, CATs, reading ages, and annual student assessments.
+The analysis of information, including entry profiles, SATs, CATs, reading ages, and student assessments.

 - Parental concerns and experience.